-In this article, we take a closer look at the symptoms of silent migraines and discuss how to treat and prevent them.
+In this article, we look at the symptoms of silent migraine and discuss how to manage or prevent episodes.

 The prodrome phase